ElderLo1/HomeSuite-PS3/MakeNav/README.md

 ## Work that currently needs to be done.
 - Implement handling of scenes inside REGION tags
 - Do more testing on different scenelists (i.e. DH's offline build scenelist)
 - Figure out a way to let the user sort scenes in the Explore category by a creator id.
+(For now, the user has to edit the nav file manually.
+It works if they know what they're doing but I'm trying to think of a way to deal with this without editing the sceneist or creting huge arrays of predefined names)

 ### Important
 PlayStation Home is owned by Sony Computer Entertainment Europe.
 No copyright infringement is intended with this project.